abraia/abraia-multiple/README.md

 python -m pip install -U abraia
 ```

-If you are on Windows install <a href="https://www.python.org/downloads/">Python</a> first, otherwise open a terminal or command line and write the previous command to install or upgrade the Abraia CLI.
+If you are on Windows install [Python](https://www.python.org/downloads/) first, otherwise open a terminal or command line and write the previous command to install or upgrade the Abraia CLI.

 The first time you run Abraia CLI you need to configure your API key, just write the command bellow and paste your key.